 Remaining Relative Visa Subclass 115 and 835

 In some circumstances, your only relative may reside permanently in Australia.
 If this is the case, the Remaining Relative Visa subclass 115 and 835 is the visa for you!
-This unique visa enables persons to live in Australia permanently provided their relative are willing to sponsor you.
+This unique visa enables individuals to live in Australia permanently, provided that your relative is willing to sponsor you.

 Aged Dependant Relative Visa Subclass 114 and 838

-The Aged Dependant Relative Visa allows persons, who are old enough to receive the Australian age pension and are dependant upon a relative who permanently lives in Australia to gain permanent residency.
-There are certain criteria a person must met to be classified as ‘dependant’ and being a sponsorship based visa, your relative must be willing to sponsor your stay in Australia.
+The Aged Dependant Relative Visa allows individuals, who are old enough to receive the Australian age pension, and are dependant upon a relative who permanently lives in Australia to gain permanent residency.
+There are certain criteria a person must meet to be classified as ‘dependant’, and because the visa is a sponsorship based visa, your relative must be willing to sponsor your stay in Australia.

 Child Visa subclass 101 and 802

-Children of parents who are Australian citizens, Australian permanent residents or an eligible New Zealand citizens are permitted to come and stay in Australia for an indefinite period under the Child Visa.
+Children of parents who are Australian citizens, Australian permanent residents, or are eligible New Zealand citizens, are permitted to come and stay in Australia for an indefinite period under the Child Visa.
 This visa is only open to children who are single and under the age of 18, and parents must be willing to sponsor their child.

 Family Visa Eligibility Assessment

-When you come to see us, we will conduct a Free Work Visa Eligibility Assessment.
-This will let you know if you meet the basic requirements to apply for a work visa to Australia.
-To ensure that your assessment gives you a realistic result, ensure that the information you provide is as accurate as possible.
+When coming to Results Migration we will conduct a Free Family Visa Eligibility Assessment to determine whether you meet the basic requirements to apply for a Australian Family Visa.
+To ensure that your assessment provides you with a realistic result, it is vital that all the information you submit is as accurate as possible.
 To maxmise the success of your Family Visa, bes sure to contact our expert migration agents within Australia and Brisbane

 Why risk getting your application rejected?
-It’s free to get in touch with a firm you can trust.
+Contact us at Results Migration and we’ll put you on the path to success!
 Just give us a call or fill in our free no obligation enquiry form here.